Verifieddanny/wuzzup/README.md

 ## Video Walkthrough

-For a step-by-step guide on how to use WuzzUp, check out the video walkthrough below:
+For a step-by-step guide on how to use WuzzUp, check out the video walkthrough below (Under construction 🏗️):

 https://github.com/user-attachments/assets/93042c72-4597-4222-842b-450734a297de